-- The MBA program also requires up to 27 credit hours of foundation-level courses.
-This requirement is met either through the completion of undergraduate courses or by taking 500 level courses offered by the School of Business. - The MAcc program requires the equivalent of an undergraduate degree in accounting prior to admission for the flexible program.
+- Depending on individual circumstance, applicants without a prior undergraduate business degree (BBA) or related business coursework, could be required to take up to 3 additional classes/9 credit hours of foundational-level MBA coursework in addition to upper-level program requirements.
+This requirement is met either through the completion of undergraduate courses or by taking up to three-500 level foundational courses offered by the School of Business.
+Each applicant is evaluated on an individual basis to determine any foundational course needs.
+MA 116 College Algebra or equivalent is a prerequisite of the MBA program required prior to entry for all applicants. - The MAcc program requires the equivalent of an undergraduate degree in accounting prior to admission for the flexible program.
 See the 3 + 2 requirements in the MAcc section of the Washburn University catalog.

 Students must apply separately to and be accepted by both the MBA and MAcc programs.
 Students will indicate on each application that they are applying to the dual degree program.
-Students may also choose to join the dual degree program during their course of study at Washburn.
+Students may also choose to join the dual degree program after beginning either the MBA or the MAcc program individually during their course of study.
 If students choose to join the dual degree program after they have started either the MBA or MAcc program, they must apply separately to the other program and be accepted in order to begin the dual degree program.